Drakar och Demoner: Campaign settings

-Like many other early role-playing games, Drakar och Demoner started out without a fully developed campaign setting.
+Like many other early role-playing games, Drakar och Demoner began without a fully developed campaign setting.

 The first campaign setting of Drakar och Demoner was called Ereb Altor (Ereb being the name of the continent where most – if not all – official adventures take place, Altor being the name of the planet on which Ereb is located).
 It was created bit by bit by different writers through adventures and source books creating a somewhat haphazard world; medieval feudal states exist side-by-side with comparably advanced Renaissance-styled nations.

 With the fifth version Target Games decided to introduce a new, darker campaign setting named Chronopia, thereby ceasing publication of new material for Ereb.
 After an outcry among fans of Ereb ensued, Target Games decided that Ereb and Chronopia both existed on Altor but on different hemispheres.
 At this time, a tabletop miniatures game line was also started; see Chronopia below.
 In 2015, Cabinet Holdings acquired Paradox Entertainment Inc. and all subsidiaries and their properties, including Chronopia.

 RiotMinds created a brand-new campaign setting called Trudvang, which utilized cultures, creatures and monsters based on Scandinavian folklore instead of the standard fantasy creatures.